-This inground swimming pool cost and pricing guide is designed to help you develop an intial budget, as well as plan for the ownership costs associated with each type of inground pool.
+This inground swimming pool cost and pricing guide will help you develop an initial budget and plan for the ownership costs associated with each type of inground pool.

-For a more comprehensive buying guide that answers not only budget related questions, but all of the most common questions people have when buying an inground pool, check out our FREE eBook, How To Buy A Fiberglass Pool in 2017.
+Want a comprehensive buying guide that answers not only budget questions, but all common questions people have when buying an inground pool?
+Check out our FREE eBook, How To Buy A Fiberglass Pool in 2017.

-Inground Swimming Pool Cost: A Couple Things To Consider
+Costs of Inground Swimming Pools: A Couple Things to Consider

 There are two things to consider when researching the cost of inground pools: